Do Capacity Constraints Constrain Coalitions?: Introduction

-{\bf Example 1 [Equilibrium existence].} In the plain setting (i.e., with no capacities or coalitions), the profile in which all agents use the lowest-cost path from the source to the sink is clearly a NE.
-Now consider the variants of coalitions and capacities.
+\paragraph{Equilibrium existence.} In the setting with no capacities or coalitions, the profile in which all agents use the lowest-cost path from the source to the sink is clearly a NE.
+Now consider games with coalitions or capacities.
 The profile just mentioned is clearly a SE as well, as no coalition can benefit by deviating from the lowest-cost path.
 As for capacities, while capacity constraints may limit the use of the lowest-cost path, it has been proven that every (feasible) capacitated game admits a NE, due to the existence of an exact potential function \cite{capacitated}.
 Consider next the combination of coalitions and capacities.
 Here, even the mere existence problem becomes non-trivial.
 Consider, for example, the game depicted in Figure \ref{fig:ext-para-ex}, played by two agents.
 In our figures we use the notation $(x,y)$ to denote an edge with cost $x$ and capacity $y$.
-One can easily verify that in this game, the unique NE (up to renaming of agents) is one where one agent uses the upper edge ($a$) at cost $1$, and the other agent uses the path $b,c$ at cost $1.3$.
+In this game, the unique NE (up to renaming of agents) is one where one agent uses the upper edge ($a$) at cost $1$, and the other agent uses the path $b,c$ at cost $1.3$.
 However, this profile is not a SE, as the two agents can deviate to the paths $b,c$ and $b,d$, respectively, at the respective costs of $0.7$ and $1.1$.
 Since every SE is also a NE, and the only NE is not a SE, we conclude that this game does not admit a SE.